Previous slide

 Contact us today to learn more about our services and how we can help you with your kitchen remodeling needs.

 The Tongva are Indigenous to the Santa Monica area.
-The village of Comicranga was conventional in the Santa Monica area.
+The village of Comicranga was expected in the Santa Monica area.
 One of the village’s notable residents was Victoria Reid, who was the daughter of the chief of the village.
 During the Spanish period, she was taken to Mission San Gabriel from her parents at the age of six.

 Amusement piers became popular in the first decades of the 20th century and the extensive Pacific Electric Railway brought people to the city’s beaches from across the Greater Los Angeles Area.

-The deed of the Santa Monica Civic Auditorium in 1958 eliminated Belmar, the first African American community in the city, and the Santa Monica Freeway in 1966 decimated the Pico neighborhood that had been a leading African American enclave upon the Westside.
+The execution of the Santa Monica Civic Auditorium in 1958 eliminated Belmar, the first African American community in the city, and the Santa Monica Freeway in 1966 decimated the Pico neighborhood that had been a leading African American enclave upon the Westside.

 Beach volleyball is believed to have been developed by Duke Kahanamoku in Santa Monica during the 1920s.